 - 1. The following methods of control are deemed to be acceptable, as per application requirements.
 Other methods of control require specific approval of the City. - 1.1 Full Voltage Direct On Line (DOL) Fixed speed - 1.2 Soft Start Fixed speed - 1.3 Variable Frequency Drive (VFD) Variable speed - 1.4 DC Electrically Commutated. - 2.
 The use of magnetic couplings or eddy current drives may be acceptable for certain applications where the variable speed requirements are limited (~85% 100% speed).
 Review would be required on a case-by-case basis. - 3.
-Contactors - 3.1 All full voltage motor starter contactors shall be NEMA rated contactors. - 3.2 NEMA labelled IEC style contactors are acceptable for most applications. - 3.3 IEC style contactors are permitted for the following applications: - 3.3.1 Soft Starter isolation contactors. - 3.3.2 Soft starter bypass contactors, provided the bypass contactor is not utilized for full voltage starting. - 3.4 For applications in wastewater collections, wastewater flood pumping, or land drainage, where IEC contactors are utilized for bypass or isolation purposes, they shall, at minimum, be sized as follows: - 3.4.1 One size larger than required, or - 3.4.2 125% of FLA. - 4.
-Typical special motor control requirements are as per Table 7-2, however the control of each motor shall be reviewed in light of the specific application requirements. - 5.
-Most wastewater flood pumping stations have a special requirement in that the motors cannot be tested at full speed during a non-flood event as this would pump wastewater to the river.
+Contactors - 3.1 All full voltage motor starter contactors shall be NEMA rated contactors. - 3.2 NEMA labelled IEC style contactors are acceptable for most applications. - 3.3 IEC style contactors are permitted for the following applications: - a) Soft starter isolation contactors. - b) Soft starter bypass contactors provided the bypass contactor is not utilized for full voltage starting. - 3.4 For applications in wastewater collections, wastewater flood pumping, or land drainage, where IEC contactors are utilized for bypass or isolation purposes, they shall, at minimum, be sized as follows: - a) One size larger than required, or - b) 125% of FLA. - 4.
+Typical special motor control requirements are as per Table 7-2; however the control of each motor shall be reviewed in light of the specific application requirements. - Most wastewater flood pumping stations have a special requirement in that the motors cannot be tested at full speed during a non-flood event as this would pump wastewater to the river.
 Thus, all applications where full speed testing cannot be performed must have a slow speed jog capability.
 The Allen-Bradley SMC-Flex series of soft starter is known to have this capability.